 A midlife career change is quite common these days, and with good reason.
 With a rapidly changing market, sometimes the best way to earn more is to do something different.
 But doing something different doesn't necessarily require additional schooling.
 By determining what your desired position actually entails, you then can decide whether or not going to school is necessary to your career advancement.
 If you decide it is, you'll need to determine whether or not you're prepared to do what's necessary to pay for it.

 What Are the Costs of Going Back to School?

 The costs of pursuing a college education can be steep and continue to climb.
-According to The College Board, the average cost of undergraduate tuition, fees, and room and board at a public four-year out-of-state institution was $38,640 (with estimated room and board, excluding books and supplies) for 2022-2023.
+According to The College Board, the average cost of undergraduate tuition, fees, and room and board at a public four-year out-of-state institution was $45,240 (with estimated room and board, excluding books and supplies) for 2022-2023.
 Books and supplies alone cost an average $1,240 at four-year public colleges in the 2022-2023 school year.

 Besides tuition and related expenses, consider examining all the costs involved in going to college as an adult.
 If you'll be taking time from working, then you'll likely earn less money or have less paid time off for your other interests.
 Plus, you might miss out on advancing professionally and furthering your current career.

 You also may not be able to save as much for retirement or be able to pay off existing debt as aggressively as you'd like.
 If possible, try to avoid allocating money away from your other financial goals and priorities.
 Of course, how you pay for college will depend on your unique situation.
 If you plan and save well enough in advance, you may be able to avoid having to make a difficult decision.